-- 1 Move your pointer to the upper-right corner of the screen or swipe in from the right edge.
-When the Windows® charms appear, click the Settings (S) charm. - 2 Click or touch the Wi-Fi (\) icon.
+- Move your pointer to the upper-right corner of the screen or swipe in from the right edge.
+When the Windows[®] charms appear, click or touch the Settings () charm. - 2 Click or touch the Wi-Fi (M) icon.

 The Networks screen appears.